khanhnguyen21006/wikipedia_captioning/README.md

 ```
 The data augmentation for training can be set in `modules/data_pool.py`

-You can pretrain the models with one of the following objectives: T5/BERT/MNEM as follows:
+You can pretrain the models with one of the following objectives `T5/BERT/MNEM` as follows:
 ```bash
 python main.py --print-config with cluster dist wit/goodnews data_folder='/path/to/the/data' t5pp/gpt2pp pt_objective='MNEM/T5/BERT'  expt_name="t5pp_pt_mnem_wit"
 ```